dude0413/elon/README.md

+2022 Update: I am not sure that these libraries will work anymore...

 Elon is a computer assistent that is based on Elon Musk because I found him to be a pretty cool dude (I still do, but he's a little rough around the edges).
 Search the web, find out the weather for tomorrow, or play a YouTube video.
 Just say it and Elon does it!

 *Contents*